Spectrum (rocket): Launches

-In 2021, multiple launch arrangements for Spectrum were announced between companies, such as Airbus Defence and Space, EnduroSat, and Astrocast.
-In December 2021, it was announced by Isar Aerospace and the German Aerospace Center (DLR) that a total of seven small satellites would comprise the institutional payload to be carried on Spectrum's first flight.
-During early 2023, it was announced that Spectrum's first American customer, Spaceflight, Inc., had agreed terms for a dedicated launch from Andøya during 2026 along with an option for a 2025 launch.
+In 2021, multiple launch arrangements using Spectrum were announced by companies such as Airbus Defence and Space, EnduroSat, and Astrocast.
+In December 2021, Isar Aerospace and the German Aerospace Center (DLR) announced that a total of seven small satellites would comprise the institutional payload to be carried on Spectrum's first flight.
+In early 2023, Spectrum's first American customer, Spaceflight, Inc., agreed to terms for a dedicated launch from Andøya during 2026 along with an option for a 2025 launch.

-During December 2021, the first launch of Spectrum was anticipated to take place sometime in 2022.
-By March 2023, Isar Aerospace was reportedly aiming for the first flight was set to occur sometime during the second half of 2023.
-However, by November 2023, this milestone had been postponed again into 2024.
-The plans to launch the first rocket in 2024 where delayed until an exhaustive slate of tests could be performed.
+In December 2021, the first launch of Spectrum was anticipated to take place sometime in 2022.
+By March 2023, Isar Aerospace was reportedly aiming for the first flight to occur sometime during the second half of 2023.
+However, by November 2023, this milestone was postponed again to 2024.
+Plans to launch the first rocket in 2024 were delayed until an exhaustive slate of tests could be performed.

-On 21 February 2025, a static fire test of the Spectrum was performed that reportedly confirmed that the rocket was ready.
-One month later, a launch license was issued by the Norwegian Civil Aviation Authority (NCAA); Shortly thereafter, in addition to the launch of its maiden rocket, Isar also announced that they were in the process of assembling the second and third Spectrum.
+On 21 February 2025, a static fire test of Spectrum was performed that reportedly confirmed that the rocket was ready.
+One month later, a launch license was issued by the Norwegian Civil Aviation Authority (NCAA).
+Shortly thereafter Isar Aerospace announced that they were in the process of assembling the second and third Spectrum.
 The first launch attempt on 24 March 2025 was scrubbed due to high winds.

-On 30 March 2025, the rocket was launched from Norway for the first time; however, it lost control several seconds after launch, causing the rocket to fall back to earth and explode.
+On 30 March 2025 at 12:30 pm local time, the rocket was launched from Norway for the first time; however, it lost control several seconds later, causing it to fall into the sea and explode.
 An investigation found that the rocket's vent valve had opened unexpectedly, leading to a loss of attitude control at the start of the roll maneuver.
-The rocket lifted off the pad at 12:30 pm local time and did not carry a payload.
+The rocket did not carry a payload.

+A second launch on 5 September 2026 was successful, deploying several small satellites into a Sun-synchronous orbit.
+The flight carried 5 academic cubesats and 1 undeployable payload to qualify Spectrum for future commercial satellite launches.